Plus500 vs Vantage Comparison

 Who offers more research tools, Plus500 or Vantage?

-In terms of research and research tools Plus500 gives traders the following tools: Daily Market Commentary and Stock Charts.
-In comparison Vantage has the tools listed here: Daily Market Commentary, Stock Charts, Forex News (Top-Tier Sources), Trading Central (Recognia) and Social Trading / Copy Trading., neither have Autochartist
+In terms of research and research tools Plus500 gives traders the following tools: Daily Market Commentary, Stock Charts and Trading Central (Recognia).
+In comparison Vantage has the tools listed here: Daily Market Commentary, Stock Charts, Forex News (Top-Tier Sources), Trading Central (Recognia) and Social Trading / Copy Trading..
+Neither have Autochartist

 Overall winner: Plus500